jlmurdoch/raspio-duino-setup/README.md

 # RasPiO Duino setup

-This is personal notes on how to use a RasPiO Duino, an Arduino-compatible HAT for the Raspberry Pi, in 2024.
+This is personal notes on how to get a [RasPiO Duino](https://rasp.io/duino/) that was released in 2015 up-and-running in 2024 with latest linux, avrdude+linuxgpio, etc.

 The device is still handy for a few reasons:
+- It plugs on top of the Raspberry Pi's GPIO (using only 26-pins)
-- Benchmark device - it's effectively an Arduino UNO
+- It logically works like an Arduino UNO
-- 12 MHz clock
+- External clock at 12MHz/3.3V (noting the UNO runs at 16MHz/5V)
 - No flyleads between the devices
 - One PSU for both devices
 - Easy SPI comms - no bootloader needed
 - Effectively supplies analogue inputs to a Raspberry Pi

-Finally, this guide just uses avrdude, but there are Arduino board.txt, platform.txt and programmer.txt examples supplied [here](./arduino-files).
+Finally, this guide just uses avrdude, but there are Arduino IDE/CLI files board.txt, platform.txt and programmer.txt examples supplied [here](./arduino-files).

 ## Wiring / Pinouts
 To access the RasPiO Duino, the following pins are used.
-Four are used for Avrdude linuxspi/linuxgpio programming and a further two can be used for a serial console:
+Four are used for Avrdude linuxgpio programming and a further two can be used for a serial console:
 | linuxgpio | Pi GPIO | Pi Pin | Pi Function |
 |---------|---------|--------|-------------|
 | RST | GPIO  8 | Pin 24 | SPI0 CE0  |